ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 1. it's [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), a React specific superset of javascript that looks like HTML.
 The usual first reaction to JSX is a disgust face but you end up accepting and loving it (and it's optional anyway).

 2. it's [ES6](http://es6-features.org/#Constants), or even ES7 code. *What is ES6?
 Should I care?* ES6 is the newest version of the javascript language and APIs.
 Basically the Rolls Royce of all the possible javascript environments any web dev dreams about.
-You ES6 (or ES7 actually) code is compiled down to _regular_ javascript using [babel](https://babeljs.io/), the operation is transparent and 100% reliable.
+Your ES6 (or ES7 actually) code is compiled down to _regular_ javascript using [babel](https://babeljs.io/), the operation is transparent, fast and 100% reliable.

 #### It's only React but for native apps